bpolat/Music-Player/README.md

 About
 -----------------------------------------------------------
 My name is Bahtiyar, freelance mobile developer based in Istanbul.
-Feel free to contact me for hiring or collabrations.
+Feel free to contact me for hiring or collabration.
 Contact email:  bpolat@live.com